Coronavirus / COVID-19 Travel Advice »

 Booking Conditions

 Hiking New Zealand reserves the right to alter or amend any tour should the weather or any other situation require this.
-Hiking New Zealand finalises all tour logistics upon the express condition that they will not be liable for any injury, damage, loss, accident, delay or irregularity which may be brought about either by reason of weather, or defect in vehicle, vessel or aircraft or though the acts or lack of action of any company or persons engaged in transporting or guiding passengers, or arranging the tour.
+Hiking New Zealand finalises all tour logistics upon the express condition that they will not be liable for any injury, damage, loss, accident, delay or irregularity which may be brought about either by reason of weather, or defect in vehicle, vessel or aircraft or through the acts or lack of action of any company or persons engaged in transporting or guiding passengers, or arranging the tour.

 Payment: